robertpeteuil/terraform-onepassword-read-value/README.md

 - `item`: The name of the 1Password item containing the secret.
   - ensure this is unique.
 The 1password provider will error if there are multiple entries with this name
 - `section`: The section within the item where the secret is stored.
-  - note: 1password UI displays section headings in CAPS, but the underlying value may contain lowercase.
+  - verify the exact section name by opening the item in edit view.
-  - verify the exact value by opening the item in edit view.
+  - note: 1password UI displays section headings in all-CAPS, but the underlying value may contain lowercase.
 - `field`: The field within the section where the secret is stored.

-Here's an example of how to use this module:
+### Terraform Example

 ``` hcl
 data "onepassword_vault" "vault" {